the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_present_and_the_future.md

 * Two »competing« standards
 * One simple solution

+Note: Avatars are unfortunatly one of those areas where there are two solutions to the same problem.
+However resolving that issue is surprisingly easy.

+Let me describe the two standards first.

 ----

 ### XEP 0084: User Avatars
 * efficient interface
 * only contacts can access

+Note: XEP-0084 is the standard that has been implemented in Conversations for years.
+It uses a general purpose mechanism called Personal Eventing Protocol or PEP for short.
+It allows users to publish information about themselves like their avatar but also other kind of information like what music they are listening to right now or what location they are at.
+Contacts can then express interest in what kind of information they are interested in and then will automatically receive updates if that information changes.
+A client doesn’t have to express interest in all information a contact has.
+For example if my client can’t display the location or the music a contact is listening to that client won’t receive that information; thus keeping the traffic to a minimum.

+However this mechanism by default only works for contacts.
+Avatars published using PEP won’t be accessible to non contacts.
+Thus it won’t work in group chats.

 ----